emyassine/rsync-web-deploy/README.md

 # rsync-web-deploy

-Fast, private deployment script using `rsync`.
+Fast, private deployment using `rsync`.
 No Git on server.
-No CI.
-No bullshit.

 ---